mozilla/puente/docs/goals.rst

    calls, but Puente relies on Django's pgettext functions and Babel's msgctxt support and that works super.

+4. Tower had its own gettext and ngettext that marked output as safe, but Puente drops that because it's unneeded if you're using Jinja2's newstyle gettext and autoescape enabled.

-4. Tower used translate-toolkit to build the ``.pot`` file, but Puente uses Babel for putting together the ``.pot`` file.
+5. Tower used translate-toolkit to build the ``.pot`` file, but Puente uses Babel for putting together the ``.pot`` file.
 Thus we don't need translate-toolkit anymore.

-5. Tower required Jingo, but Puente supports Jingo, django-jinja and other Jinja2 template environments.
+6. Tower required Jingo, but Puente supports Jingo, django-jinja and other Jinja2 template environments.

-6. Tower only supports Django 1.7 and lower versions and Puente only supports Django 1.7+.
+7. Tower only supports Django 1.7 and lower versions and Puente only supports Django 1.7+.

-7. Tower supports Python 2.6 and 2.7, but Puente supports 2.7.
+8. Tower supports Python 2.6 and 2.7, but Puente supports 2.7.
 Hopefully Python
    3 in the near future.

-8. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use so you can import it without problems.
+9. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use so you can import it without problems.

-9. Tower uses nose for tests, but Puente uses py.test.
+10. Tower uses nose for tests, but Puente uses py.test.

     This is purely because I stopped using nose on my projects.
 Generally, I find py.test easier to set up and use these days.
 I don't want to change this unless there's a compelling reason.
 Generally, if you were maintaining the project, I'd encourage you to use whichever test framework works best for you.

 Current status of phasing Puente out